 Professor Jürg Luterbacher, born 1968 in Solothurn (Switzerland), studied physical Geography, botany, chemistry and geology at the University of Bern, Switzerland.
 He was awarded a PhD in Climate Science from by the Faculty of Science, University of Bern.
 He worked as operational chief weather forecaster at Meteotest, Switzerland.
-Over the past 10 years, Professor Luterbacher has been the Chair of Climatology, Climate Dynamics and Climate Change and Director of the Department of Geography at the Justus-Liebig-University Giessen, Germany.
+Over the past 10 years, Professor Luterbacher has been the Chair of Climatology, Climate Dynamics and Climate Change, for two years Director of the Department of Geography, and member of the Centre for international Development and Environmental Research at the Justus-Liebig-University Giessen, Germany.

 Professor Luterbacher has demonstrated leadership and excellence in a broad spectrum of climate science and contributed significantly to the holistic Climate-Earth System approach.
 He is a pioneer in paleoclimate science, modelling past and present climate across various time and space scales.
 He has contributed significantly to bridging the gap and understanding historical, current and future climate change, weather and climate extremes and impacts on ecosystems and societies.
 He developed and implemented the PAGES research strategy on climate change and impact in Europe and the Mediterranean, covering the past 2000 years, and co-chaired numerous activities in Asia.